Wicket: Scoring

 A team's score is described in terms of the total number of runs scored and the total number of wickets lost.

 Bowling analyses

 The number of wickets taken is a primary measure of an individual bowler's ability, and a key part of a bowling analysis.

 Batting partnerships

-The sequence of time over which two particular batsmen bat together, a partnership, is referred to as a specifically numbered wicket when discriminating it from other partnerships in the innings.
+The sequence of time over which two particular batters bat together, a partnership, is referred to as a specifically numbered wicket when discriminating it from other partnerships in the innings.
 This can be thought of as saying "this was the number of runs scored while this team had lost [n-1] wickets and had yet to lose their nth wicket."